 Offering your services in the recruitment industry means you get the pleasure of working with multiple businesses in varying sectors, often concurrently.
-Insurance for recruitment consultants can assist in protecting you from key risks that you may encounter as you work with clients.
+Insurance for recruitment consultants or agencies can assist in protecting you from key risks that you may encounter as you work with clients.

 Common risks that recruiters experience include being exposed to sensitive information, both from candidates and the companies you work with.
 We would recommend when handling sensitive information that you integrate cyber insurance into your recruitment agency insurance cover.

 Your judgment and service are also required to follow your client’s expectations, and breaching their trust can lead to a claim against you, even if a mistake or misinformation was not intentional.
-It’s for this reason that professional indemnity insurance for recruitment consultants is so essential for anyone looking to minimise risk.
+It’s for this reason that professional indemnity insurance for recruitment agencies is so essential for anyone looking to minimise risk.

 Protect your recruitment agency and its staff with the correct level of protection.
-Even operating as a self-employed headhunter exposes you to risk, so creating an appropriate recruitment consultants insurance package is essential no matter your agency’s size.
+Even operating as a self-employed head hunter exposes you to risk, so creating an appropriate recruitment consultants insurance package is essential no matter your agency’s size.

 If you’re unsure about what the ideal insurance for your recruitment agency looks like then get in touch with our team today.
 As experts in providing a wide range of insurance solutions, our brokers assess the options available to our client and identify the best risk management in a policy.

 As a Feefoo Platinum Award Winning insurance broker we are proud to carry an outstanding relationship with all clients.